 The perfect working desk posture is something that every worker in the world is trying to obtain.
 But what is it, exactly?
 Is it the classic seated position with hips, knees, and elbows all bent to a perfect 90 degrees?
-Or is it converting your desk to a standing work station, because standing has just got to be better than sitting, right?
+Or is it converting your desk to a standing workstation, because standing has just got to be better than sitting, right?
 There is a growing sentiment amongst workers and non-workers alike that the “perfect posture” must be obtained to eliminate pain and discomfort.
-Furthermore, the phrase that “sitting is the new smoking” promoted by media outlets and fear-based advertising has effectively scared people from assuming comfortable sitting positions and popularized the use of standing work stations.
+Furthermore, the phrase that “sitting is the new smoking” promoted by media outlets and fear-based advertising has effectively scared people from assuming comfortable sitting positions and popularized the use of standing workstations.
 We’re going to put that notion that sitting is the new smoking to rest and show you what the actual perfect working desk posture looks like!

-Perfect Working Desk Posture: Sitting Is NOT The New Smoking
+Sitting Is NOT The New Smoking

 Demonizing sitting as the new smoking would be completely incorrect.
 It’s like saying that laying down is bad for you!
-These notions have come from well-meaning research publications, like this meta-analysis by Rezende et al 2014, that found that sedentary behaviors are associated with an increased risk of mortality causing diseases like diabetes.
+These notions have come from well-meaning research publications, like this meta-analysis by Rezende et al 2014, which found that sedentary behaviors are associated with an increased risk of mortality causing diseases like diabetes.
 The key point in their conclusion is that sedentary behavior was associated with this risk – not necessarily sitting.
 Sedentary behavior could be sitting in the perfect working desk posture for 8 hours a day, without moving at all in front of a computer screen; however, it’s important to differentiate the term sitting and sedentary, as they are not the same.

 Working for an entire day in a seated position, but taking constant movement breaks, is enough to reverse the potentially harmful physiological effects of sedentary behavior.
-In a 2014 study from Dempsey et al, they found that prolonged sitting results in the elevation of blood pressure in individuals with Type 2 diabetes.
+In a 2014 study by Dempsey et al, they found that prolonged sitting results in the elevation of blood pressure in individuals with Type 2 diabetes.
 However, when they interrupted this prolonged sitting every 30 minutes with 3 minutes of light resistance exercise, they found that it resulted in a decrease in elevated blood pressure!
 Thus, taking breaks from sitting effectively breaks up sedentary behaviors!

-Perfect Working Desk Posture Set Up: Sit To Stand Desks Work, But How?
+Sit To Stand Desks Work, But How?

 Sit to stand desks have been all the rage lately in the workplace to combat the “pandemic of sitting.”
 But what is it, exactly, that makes them so beneficial?
 Is it just the fact that they allow you to stand?
 Just as we discussed that sitting all day, even the perfect working desk posture, counts as sedentary behavior…so does standing for 8 hours a day!
 A 2018 study by Baker et al suggested that prolonged standing may be associated with venous insufficiency, atherosclerotic progression, as well as back and lower limb discomfort.
 Furthermore, it reported that bouts > 2 hours of uninterrupted standing resulted in decreased cognition.
 I don’t think these findings are all that alarming, considering that being on your feet all day would surely cause your feet to be a little sore!